Skip to main content

 Parking Permit Information for Students

-Due to the ongoing COVID19 pandemic, parking and traffic operations will be handled primarily online.
-In the event that in-person service is needed, you may be required to schedule an appointment.
+Parking and traffic operations are primarily handled online.
+In the event that in-person service is needed, please schedule an appointment.
 For all inquiries, please email the university police parking office.

 • Parking permits will be available for purchase online via Navigator in August for the upcoming academic year.